AlexBestoso/PalcomLoRaPhone/README.md

 <li>Updated the Login screen</li>
 <li>Can now press the mouse ball and spacebar to lock the screen from any menu, screen lock bug fixes</li>
 <li>Updated Main Menu GUI / Added image buttons.</li>
+<li>Added a popup messaging system for errors and information.</li>
 <ol>